Symptom

 MS can begin to develop without any clear cause, and it can cause severe lesions and scar tissue on the nerve fibers that control muscle movements.
 This can disrupt the communication between the brain and the rest of the body, leading to muscle spasms, stiffness, weakness, atrophy, and eventually, the inability to move your limbs.

-While the symptoms of MS vary widely, muscle spasticity (involuntary, painful tightening and movements of the muscles) is a common complication affecting nearly three-quarters of those with multiple sclerosis
+While the symptoms of MS vary widely, muscle spasticity (involuntary, painful tightening and movements of the muscles) is a common complication affecting nearly three-quarters of those with multiple sclerosis.

 Amyotrophic Lateral Sclerosis